KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 > [!NOTE]
 > If you are certain that none of the issues below apply to you, create a new client ID and try again from scratch, or ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).
->
-> For Reddit is Fun (possibly others) there seems to currently be an issue logging in from within the United States.
-You can use a free VPN such as ProtonVPN to connect from another country, and you should then be able to log in.

 **Mistake A:** The `redirect uri` is not EXACTLY the same as in the table above.
 Correct the issue [here](https://www.reddit.com/prefs/apps).